 The U.S. Preventive Service screening recommendations say that doing biometric screening every year is not a smart use of time and money.
 Theses recommendations come from the best and brightest among us.

-In this specific example, all the employees who wanted the healthcare premium reduction had to complete the biometric screening and each year, many of the employees were excited to share the results with fellow employees.
-The act of screening itself had become part of the workplace culture which was immoveable.
+In one example, all the employees who wanted the healthcare premium reduction had to complete the biometric screening and each year many of the employees were excited to share the results with fellow employees.
+The act of screening itself had become part of the workplace culture and was immoveable.

 So there are really two answers to the “How often” question: 1) follow established biometric screening science so you can optimize your wellness dollars OR 2) throw the science to the wind and let your employees engage in an annual biometric screening ritual so long as you have the budget for it.
 And neither one would be wrong.

 Biometric Screening is Easy.
 It’s What Comes Next That Matters

 Despite what actually happens in many wellness programs, there are actually two important parts of having a successful biometric screening program.
 The first part is gathering data (bloodwork and measurements) and generating risk scores.
 This is the easy part.
 In fact, it’s so easy you can buy a kit and do it yourself at home.
 There are also medical professionals or vendors who are professionally trained to take your blood and calculate your results.
 The hard part is knowing what to do with the information once you have it.

 Lowering elevated blood pressure, glucose, or cholesterol–now that is a different issue altogether.
 At the end of the day, isn’t that the reason for the screening in the first place?
 Doesn’t this whole situation reminds you of a Seinfeld sketch where Jerry talks about the difference between taking a car reservation and actually holding the reservation?